MatthewYeend/Laravel-Best-Practices/README.md

     return $this->title . ' ' . ($this->first_name ?? '') . ' ' . ($this->middle_name ?? '') . ' ' . ($this->last_name ?? '');
 }
 ```
-- Ensure that null values are handled properly.
-You can use conditional checks or the null coalescing operator (`??`) to handle missing values.
-- This will safely return an empty string for any missing part, but it might not be the ideal solution for all cases (you may want better error handling, like a fallback string).

 ### **Short name**
 ### **Bad**
 ```php